djalilhebal/daffy-darja/README.md

 <br>

 ## Introduction
-It all started after I've finished reading a friend's memoir, and done scratching this unreadable shit:
+It all started after I finished reading a friend's memoir and scratching this unreadable shit:

 *(2018-08-20)*